syoukera/CPP_readPoints/README.md

 Grid scale: length 1 mm x 1 mm, dx = 1e-2 mm
 Time scale: dt = 1e-7 s

-## 2_tinterp branch
+## 3_load branch

-This branch is for a time interpolation from spacial interpolated data.
+This branch is for a loading interpolated files.
+Fortran90 code will used for load.